 In February 2019, the Missouri Department of Social Services worked with a contractor to conduct a Rapid Response Review and Assessment of Missouri's Medicaid Program.
-This review allowed the MHD to realize a number of improvements that could be made through transformation efforts.
-The MHD has been actively working to implement some of these improvements.
-Managed care members now have day one enrollment, the MHD will implement a new hospital outpatient and inpatient payment method on July 1, 2021, a revised care management patient journey evaluation is being introduced, a single-MCO model with specialized capabilities for our state care and custody population will begin July 1, 2022, which includes behavioral health services being covered through managed care for this population.
-The MHD is currently exploring procurement of a contract compliance tool to electronically evaluate much of the quality data received from our stakeholders.
+This review allowed MHD to realize a number of improvements that could be made through transformation efforts.
+MHD has been actively working to implement some of these improvements.

+- Managed care members now have day one enrollment - MHD I implemented a new hospital outpatient and inpatient payment method on July 1, 2021, - A revised care management evaluation is being developed, - A single-MCO model with specialized capabilities for our children in state care and custody population began July 1, 2022, which includes behavioral health services being covered through managed care for this population.

+• MHD is preparing to procure a contract compliance tool to electronically evaluate much of the quality data received from our contracted MCOs.